 ARTICLE 1.
 MANDATORY EQUIPMENT, APPAREL.
 Each player on a given team must wear the same colors on their uniform as all other players on their team in the same game.
-Home clubs shall choose their jersey color, and visiting clubs must wear a color that is of sufficient contrast.
+Home clubs shall choose their jersey color, and all attempts should be made by visiting teams to wear a color that is of sufficient contrast.